harinath0906/Fetching-Server-Performance-Data-from-Solarwinds/README.md

 SELECT Nodes.Caption,Volumes.DisplayName,VolumeUsageHistory.DateTime,VolumeUsageHistory.DiskSize,VolumeUsageHistory.AvgDiskUsed,VolumeUsageHistory.PercentDiskUsed from Orion.Nodes INNER JOIN Orion.Volumes  ON (Nodes.NodeID = Volumes.NodeID) INNER JOIN  Orion.VolumeUsageHistory ON (VolumeUsageHistory.VolumeID = Volumes.VolumeID AND VolumeUsageHistory.NodeID = Volumes.NodeID) where Volumes.Type not in ('Floppy Disk','RAM','RAM Disk','Virtual Memory','Other') AND Nodes.Caption = 'somehost' AND Volumes.DisplayName LIKE '/boot' and
 Code for connect to SolarWinds REST APIs

- ## Do we need to connect to SQL for executing these queries??
+ ## Do we need to connect to SQL for executing these queries?

  Well No.